Gogo1951/ComeAndGetIt/README.md

 # Come & Get It!

-A simple add-on that allows you to easily broadcast the location of mineral veins, herbs, and treasure chests that you can't use yourself.
+A simple add-on to broadcast the location of mineral veins, herbs, and treasure chests that you can't use yourself.

-Right-click on a node, and Come & Get It! will prepare a message in your /1 channel:
+Simply right-click on a node or chest, and Come & Get It will automatically prepare a message for your /1 General chat channel:

 > {rt7} Come & Get It : Hey Miners, I came across a {Mineral Vein} that I can't mine at 25.5, 54.2!